chyjuls/AWS-Projects/AWS-IAM/README.md

 **Step 3**: Create Admin Group and Attach Policies

-Choose "Add user to group" and click "Create group".

 Name the group 'admin' and attach the AdministratorAccess policy.

 ![Screenshot of Step 1](./users_1.png)